libmcu/libmcu/README.md

 ## PubSub
 ### Simple usecase
-The callback should be as simple and fast as possible since it runs in the context of a caller(publisher) in sequence. one by one.
+The callback function should be as simple and fast as possible since it runs in the context of a caller(publisher) in sequence, one by one.

 ![pubsub simple usecase](docs/images/pubsub_simple.png)